SoTosorrow/mini-RayTrace/README.md

-# mini-RayTrace
+# mini-Graphics
 actually is the study of Graphics
+but add some files of rust to write a op

+the lesson of GAMES101